minprog/app-studio/40 Guided/35 Journal/content.md

 -   `MainActivity` will contain the list of items and a floating action button.

     -   Change the root layout of the `activity_main.xml` file to a `CoordinatorLayout` as this allows us to add the few components we need and position those in a very simple way.

+You might have to add a dependency to your `build.gradle` (Module: app) file located in your Gradle Scripts folder in order to be able to use the `CoordinatorLayout`.
+At the bottom of the `build.gradle` (Module: app) file, in the `dependencies` section, add: `compile 'com.android.support:design:26.1.0'` and rebuild your project.

     -   Our journal entries will be contained in a list, so add a `ListView`, to be found under the **Container** section of the palette.